1 Corinthians 12:12, 26-27

 * Courses with an asterisk are considered essential to “Universal Training” as stated in the Model Policies

-The Task Force is working on creating train-the-trainer courses.
-Our hope is that each Diocese or Organization will identify at least two Diocesan Trainers, who will become members of a supportive community of practice and learning, and will be equipped and empowered to lead local training.
-Please read more here: https://conta.cc/3LNlVFu
+Train-the-trainer courses are launching January 26 in an online format.
+Registration is required as well as completing course preparation.
+Our plan is for each Diocese or Organization to identify at least two Diocesan Trainers to become members of a supportive community of practice and learning, equipped and empowered to lead local training.
+Please read more here about online training sessions: https://conta.cc/3ZyCYmI

-Here is a summary of where we are as we engage the program year in Autumn:
+Here is a summary of where we are as we engage the program year in January:

 - The 20-year-old Safeguarding courses for Congregations and Ministries have been decommissioned and removed from Praesidium Academy’s online learning platform.
 In case you missed the memo, click the link below: https://conta.cc/3LNlVFu The last two courses to be decommissioned and removed were “Meet Sam” and “It Happened to Me.”
 Both ceased to function in the learner profiles of Praesidium Academy on August 12, 2022.